WRX Performance Parts: The Definitive Guide - Crawford Performance

 • Master Your Car Before Adding Power: The best initial upgrades improve handling and braking, not just straight-line speed.
 Focusing on suspension, brakes, and your own driving skill creates a balanced car that's more capable and enjoyable to drive.

-Why Modify Your WRX?
+So, You Want to Modify Your WRX?

 The Subaru WRX is a fantastic car right from the factory, but for many owners, it’s just the starting point.
 Modifying your WRX is about personalizing it to match your driving style and performance goals.
 Whether you’re looking to sharpen its handling for weekend track days, increase power for a more thrilling daily drive, or build a capable overlanding rig, the right upgrades can transform your vehicle.
 It’s a way to connect more deeply with your car and tap into the potential that lies within its boxer engine and all-wheel-drive system.